nachocaru/xaprb.com/content/blog/2005-12-06-find-missing-numbers-in-a-sequence-with-sql.md

 ### Performance analysis: rewriting without subqueries

-I don&#8217;t like correlated subqueries.
+I don't like correlated subqueries.
 In fact, I avoid subqueries if at all possible.
 Correlated subqueries are especially bad because, depending on the query optimizer, they may force the RDBMS to build a temporary table and probe into it for *each value* in the left-most table, which is O(n<sup>2</sup>).
 It dawned on me that the query could be written as [left joins][1]:

 <pre>select l.id + 1 as start, min(fr.id) - 1 as stop
 from sequence as l